 Each TCP connection is for exclusive use by the two applications that created it.
-It's a dedicated communication channel in which third parties cannot intervene.
+It's a dedicated communication channel in which third parties cannot interfere.

-Data sending and receiving on TCP connections is performed in flux, there's no data blocks concept, all data is sent and received on a byte-by-byte continuous flow.
+Sending and receiving data through a TCP connection is flux oriented, there's no data block concept like with UDP, all data is sent and received on a byte-by-byte continuous flow.